johnkoshy/Password-Validation-Website/README.md

-Password Validation
-A simple web application to validate and confirm user passwords, ensuring they meet a minimum length requirement and match each other.
+Password Validation: A simple web application to validate and confirm user passwords, ensuring they meet a minimum length requirement and match each other.
 Features

 Password Validation: Checks if passwords are at least 5 characters long and not empty.